fac25/week5-Abby-Joe/README.md

 Week 5 Project by Abby & Joe

+## Set Up
+1. Run `npm install` to install all the dependencies
+2. Run `npm run dev` to start the local dev server

 ## Introduction

 The user flips two cards.
 If the two cards match, the user will get one point, and the cards will remain ‘flipped’.